PrivyDNS/PrivyDNS/BACKGROUND.md

 ## Introduction

 The Domain Name System (DNS) is a critical part of the internet infrastructure, translating human-readable domain names into machine-readable IP addresses.
 Traditionally, DNS queries are transmitted over unencrypted UDP or TCP protocols, making them vulnerable to eavesdropping, tampering, and man-in-the-middle attacks.
-To address these security concerns, newer protocols such as **DNS Over TLS (DoT)**, **DNS Over HTTPS (DoH)**, and **DNSCrypt** have been introduced.
+To address these security concerns, newer protocols such as **DNS Over TLS (DoT)**, **DNS Over HTTPS (DoH)**, and **DNS over mTLS** have been introduced.
 These protocols aim to encrypt DNS traffic, ensuring privacy, integrity, and security.

-This document explains the purpose, functioning, and benefits of DoT, DoH, and DNSCrypt, with visual diagrams to illustrate how they work.
+This document explains the purpose, functioning, and benefits of DoT, DoH, and DNS over mTLS, with visual diagrams to illustrate how they work.

 ## What is DNS Over TLS (DoT)?